calvinpelletier/algo-music-comp/README.md

 # algo-music-comp
-Algorithmic music composition using music theory and machine learning.
+Algorithmic music composition using music theory and an evolutionary algorithm.